The Open Door Elders for 2018-19

 At the Open Door, I am currently a member of the Prayer Team and the Mission Team.
 On the Mission Team, I serve as the primary connection to the World Mission Initiative and Liz and Andrew Steggall-Lewis, currently missionaries in Ethiopia and in the process of transitioning to Greece.
 Kevin and I also teach Sunday School once a month and lead a monthly “tween” gathering called rooted.
 I am excited to become an active Elder again and I look forward to working with this session.
 My hope is to be an encouragement to the leadership of the Open Door and serve in a way that offers grace, creativity and joy.

 I first came to the Open Door when it was still meeting in the basement of Bellefield and was around (off and on) for the transition to the Union Project.
-I’ve always maintained some form of contact with the Open Door over the years and found myself back here on a more permanent basis when Christine and I were married.
+I’ve always maintained some form of contact with the Open Door over the years and found myself back here on a more permanent basis when Christine and I were engaged in 2012.

 My journey to becoming an elder at the Open Door is probably very similar to most of the other folks who have served in that role: serving as an elder was not on my mind until I was asked about it.
 It’s interesting that it happened though, because I’d been praying and thinking about ways I could possibly serve our church, but was really unsure about how my skill set and abilities fit in with the church.
-I think my experience working in the finance industry, and in particular in an audit role, will allow me to bring a unique perspective to how the Open Door not only operates internally but also how we can fit into the neighborhoods that we are a part of.
+I think my experience working in the finance industry, and in particular in an audit role, will allow me to bring a unique perspective to how the Open Door operates.

 I hope and pray that our church is able to hear what the needs of our city are and that we always remain humble enough to listen and not presume to have answers.
 I pray for the Open Door to be a community that welcomes all people and that more than anything we are able to demonstrate what it really means to love others.